olivier-jaubert/Image_Reconstruction_Inter4k/README.md

 Synopsis:
 ---------

-We use Inter4K \[1\] a high spatio-temporal resolution publicly available natural video dataset to learn Dynamic MR image reconstruction.
+Images from Inter4K \[1\]: a high spatio-temporal resolution publicly available natural video dataset are used to learn Dynamic MR image reconstruction.

 Methods can be found in \[link\].